hongfeiww/sim-cvr/README.md

 # sim-cvr
-# SIM-lite: Session-based Interest Model for CVR Prediction
+# SIM-lite for CVR Prediction with ESMM

 A lightweight re-implementation of **Search-based Interest Model (SIM)** for CVR prediction, inspired by industrial-scale ranking systems.
 This project explores how **long-term user